myhienn/myhienn/README.md

 - 👋 Hi, I’m @myhienn
-- 👀 I’m interested in Golang - Kolin - Java - Swift and Obj-C
+- 👀 I’m interested in Golang - Kotlin - Java - Swift and Obj-C
 - 🌱 I’m currently learning Python
 - 💞️ I’m looking to collaborate on other developers
 - 📫 How to reach me myhien.itrec@gmail.com